MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02b-Manage_Governance_via_Azure_Policy.md

 - remediating any non-compliant resources

 ## Objectives

-In this lab, we will:
+In this lab, you will complete the following tasks:
 + Task 1: Create and assign tags via the Azure portal
 + Task 2: Enforce tagging via an Azure policy
 + Task 3: Apply tagging via an Azure policy